 We have calculated the return on investments (after the deduction of any charges and transaction costs paid for by the members).
-We have done this for the default investment arrangement and for each self-select fund which members are able to select and in which members have been invested during the year.
+We have done this for the default investment arrangement and for each self-select investment fund that members are currently able to select (and any historic investment funds in which members have been invested during the year)..

-The net returns to the year ending 30 September 2022 are shown in the tables below and have been included to help members understand how their investments are performing.
+The net returns to the year ending 30 September 2023 are shown in the tables below and have been included to help members understand how their investments are performing.
 Please note that past performance is no indicator of future performance.